Sirjay009/Sirjays-Car-Rentals/README.md

 <p><strong>Navigation</strong></p>
 <img src="assets/images/jpeg-optimizer_Navigation.PNG" alt="Screen shot of the 'Navigation section' of Sirjays Car Rental project">
 <ul>
-<li>The navigation section of the project sits at the top of all file pages and houses the logo/company's name - Sirjays Car Rentals - on the left.
+<li>The Navigation section of the project sits at the top of all file pages and houses the logo/company's name - Sirjays Car Rentals - on the left.
 This logo is clickable and brings users back to the home page.</li>
 <li>On the right of the logo are the other navigation links to the other pages of the website.
 These include the About us, Portfolio and Contact sections.</li>
 <li>The navigation appears at the top of all file pages and aids users to smoothly interact with all pages by simply clicking on any section they desire to visit.</li>
 </ul>